 Be Prepared for All Situations

 If you do get stranded due to injury or really bad weather, or you get lost, you need to make sure you have water and snacks in your running backpack to keep you going as well as bad weather gear.
 Take more than you think you will need to be on the safe side.
+If you fall, twist your ankle and are unable to move, you want to make sure you have warm clothes and sustenance.

 Safety When Trail Running in Numbers